ccloes-intuit/cfn_lambda_extractor/README.md

 Lots of opportunity to improve me...

 * Only supports YAML.
-* Only supports Pythong functions.
+* Only supports Python functions.
 * Only supports replacement of ${VAR} style cfn substituation (not Fn::Sub style or other variables).
 * No other psuedo parameters or replacements.